-As a cooperative, we celebrate our success jointly with our borrowers.
-Each year, the board of directors approves an appropriate level of patronage dividends, carefully balancing the operational goals of the cooperative with the desire to return as much cash to our members as possible.
-In April, we were pleased to deliver a record-breaking \$45 million to our members in cash patronage.
-While the total patronage refund varies from year-to-year, on average, our customer-owners have enjoyed 24.0% interest returned through our patronage refund program over the last 15 years.
+As a cooperative, we are uniquely positioned to celebrate our success jointly with our borrowers.
+Each year, the board of directors approves an appropriate level of patronage, carefully balancing the economic landscape, the operational goals of the cooperative and our desire to return as much cash to our members as possible.
+In April, we were pleased to deliver \$30 million to our members in cash patronage, accounting for over 70% of our net profits from the previous year.